UMWRG/hydra-pywr-demos/worked-example/readme.md

 ```
 # Step 9
 Posing as the shared user, try to access the cost values.
 Notice that an error occurs, as user2 does
-not have permission to view the value of the cost. *This means that user 2 will be unable to run the model, as the cost value will not be exported.*
+not have permission to view the value of the cost. *This means that user 2 may be unable to run the model, or the model may produce inconsistent results as the cost value will not be exported.*

 ```bash
     >>> python plot_results.py --scenario-id=<scenario_id> --attribute-name=cost